-The New Activities and Products Committee assesses the compliance before entering into new markets, new partnerships or launching new products and updating existing products.
+The New Activities and Products Committee assesses the compliance before entering into new markets, new partnerships or launching new products.

 Business partnerships are subject to regular review by the Outsourced Activities Control Committee to ensure the Company's sales practices are appropriate.